-We spend a lot of time optimizing our JavaScript bundles and compressing our hero images.
+We spend a lot of time optimizing our JavaScript bundles, lazy-loading React components, and compressing our hero images.
 But then, almost paradoxically, we sabotage our own performance scores by forcing the browser to make 45 separate HTTP requests just to load the icons in our sidebar and footer.

-Every time your HTML includes an <img> tag pointing to an external .svg file, or every time your CSS loads a background icon, a network request is born.
-Even with HTTP/2 multiplexing, the overhead of initiating and parsing dozens of tiny graphic files can create a noticeable delay in your "First Contentful Paint" (FCP).
+Every time your HTML includes an <img> tag pointing to an external .svg file, or every time your CSS loads a background icon via url(), a network request is born.
+Even with modern HTTP/2 multiplexing, the overhead of initiating, negotiating, and parsing dozens of tiny graphic files can create a noticeable delay in your "First Contentful Paint" (FCP).

-In this guide, we'll break down exactly what an SVG sprite sheet is, why it's arguably the most efficient way to handle icons on the web, and how you can generate one in seconds without messing with complex build tools.
+In this comprehensive guide, we will break down exactly what an SVG sprite sheet is, why it remains the most efficient way to handle icons on the web, and how you can generate one in seconds without messing with complex build tools.

 What is an SVG Sprite Sheet?

-If you've been doing web development for a while, you might remember CSS image sprites.
-We used to combine a bunch of PNGs into one massive image grid and use background-position math to reveal specific parts of it.
-It was effective, but it was an absolute nightmare to maintain.
+If you have been doing web development for a while, you might remember CSS image sprites.
+We used to combine a bunch of PNGs into one massive image grid and use complex background-position math to reveal specific parts of it.
+It was highly effective for performance, but it was an absolute nightmare to maintain when a client wanted to change the color of a single icon.

-An SVG sprite sheet follows the same philosophy—combining multiple assets into one file—but the execution is far more elegant.
+An SVG sprite sheet follows the exact same philosophy—combining multiple assets into one single file—but the execution is far more elegant and developer-friendly.

 Instead of an image grid, an SVG sprite is simply a hidden <svg> element containing multiple <symbol> tags.
-Each <symbol> holds the paths for a specific icon and has a unique id.
+Each <symbol> holds the vector paths for a specific icon and is assigned a unique id.

 Here is a simplified example of what lives inside a sprite sheet: